-The chair, dean, and/or the tenured/tenure-track faculty will make a classroom or equivalent observation (such as observing a field supervision, asynchronous online class, etc.).
-The observations should be a minimum of at least 30 minutes.
+The Chair, Dean, and/or the Tenured/Tenure-Track faculty will make the classroom or equivalent observation, such as observing a field supervision, asynchronous online class, etc. The observations should be a minimum of at least 30 minutes.

-Observations should be conducted during the first ten weeks of a semester.
+Observations should be conducted during the first half of the course.
+In order for this to happen for online courses, Department Chairs or Deans or faculty designees will need to be given temporary access to the online courses for which they will be evaluating.
 The faculty member being observed must have at least 24 hours' notice before an observation by a member of the unit.
-The observer will prepare a written observation report-either using the suggested standard observation form included in this manual, a department developed form, or writing a letter detailing observations-within one week of the observation.
+The observer will prepare a written observation report using the standard observation form included in this manual or a department developed form within one week of the observation.

-The department chair or dean should schedule a post-observation conference (including the term or per-course faculty member (and the observing faculty member, if different from the chair or dean) within two weeks of the observation.
-The term or per-course faculty member should receive a written report of the observation and the post-observation conference for signature before it is sent to the Provost's office and placed in his or her personnel file.
+The observing Chair, Dean, or faculty member should meet with the observed Term or Per-Course faculty member within two (2) weeks of the observation.
+The Term or Per-Course faculty member should receive a written report of the observation for signature, and a copy should be placed in his or her file in the department/School.
 The signature indicates only that he or she has seen the report.
-The faculty member may place a response to the observation report
+The faculty member may also write a response to the observation report.